 The best trail cameras available

-The Stealth Cam DS4K is a trail camera that doesn't compromise on image quality.
-With a huge world-first 4K video recording resolution and 30MP stills, it allows photographers to capture more than ever.
-Its hybrid shooter, capturing video footage and still photos simultaneously when desired, and it works well in low light thanks to its Retina Low Light sensitivity.
+The Stealth Cam DS4K is one trail camera that doesn't compromise on image quality.
+It's the first to offer 4K video recording resolution and 30MP stills, capturing more detail than ever.
+It's a hybrid shooter, capturing video footage and still photos simultaneously when desired, and it works well in low light thanks to its Retina Low Light sensitivity.
 The built-in No Glo infrared lights offer a 100ft flash range.
 At 0.4 seconds, the trigger time is reasonably fast too, making this a great trail camera for capturing difficult subjects.

-If your budget is too tight to stretch to either of the cameras above, the Bushnell Prime 24MP Low-Glow Trail Camera is another strong model from the same brand.
+If your budget is too tight to stretch to either of the Bushnell cameras above, the Bushnell Prime 24MP Low-Glow Trail Camera is another strong model from the same brand.
 It offers full HD video recording and 24MP stills.
 With the addition of flash lighting, it can record at distances of up to 80ft.
 Bushnell has dropped a few features to keep the cost down on this one, but for photographers who want a cheap but reliable trail camera, this is a sound 'no-frills' option that will do the job.

-If you need a trail camera that you can leave out in the field for longer periods, the Spypoint Solar-W is an ideal solution.
+If you need a trail camera you can leave out in the field unattended for longer periods, the solar-powered Spypoint Solar-W is an ideal solution.
 This trail cam runs on its own lithium ion rechargeable battery, which is powered via the solar panel on top of the device, although it can also be powered by six AA batteries.

 It has a decent trigger speed of 0.07 seconds and 42 super-low-glow LEDs to light subjects in the dark.
-It offers up to a long minute and a half of video recording time but, sadly, its footage is limited to 720P video recording and 12MP stills.
+It offers up to a minute and a half of video recording time but, sadly, footage is limited to 720P video recording and 12MP stills.